wa1gov/CWGen/README.md

 # CWGen
-Create animated images for use with Windows Live Movie Maker
+Create animated images for use with Windows Movie Maker Shell script to generate XML animated code key for use with Windows Movie Maker

-Shell script to generate XML animated code key for use with Windows Movie Maker
+*Note: Windows Movie Maker is a discontinued video editing software program by Microsoft.
+It was a part of Windows Essentials software suite and offered the ability to create and edit videos.

 Usage: cwgen < Morse code characters >